Ancestor Stories · Archives · Shelley · February 2026

 Percy Bysshe Shelley's middle name was not a literary affectation.
 It was his grandmother's maiden name — the same surname, from the same Sussex and Surrey family, that appears in my own tree through the West Hoathly Pattendens.
 The scroll was, in a very real sense, part of my story too.

-If you'd like to read more about this genealogical connection in detail: A Name in the Tree: Following the Bysshe Line to Percy Shelley →
+If you'd like to read more about this genealogical connection, I've written about it in detail here: A Name in the Tree: Following the Bysshe Line to Percy Shelley →

 Next came the Frankenstein manuscript.
-Mary Shelley was nineteen years old when she wrote it, and here were the pages to prove it — loose sheets of thin paper, covered in her flowing, urgent hand, with crossings-out and revisions visible throughout.
+Mary Shelley was nineteen years old when she wrote it, and here were the pages to prove it — loose sheets of thin, slightly translucent paper, covered in her flowing, urgent hand, with crossings-out and revisions visible throughout.
 The corrections make it feel startlingly alive: a young woman's mind moving fast, second-guessing herself, pressing forward.

 Mary Shelley's draft — her hand urgent and forward-moving, with corrections woven through the text.